 In 2012, 1st Marine Division deployed to Afghanistan to serve as the headquarters for Task Force Leatherneck, the ground combat element for Regional Command (Southwest).
 During the year, the division focused primarily on training and advising Afghans to take over security and stability operations.
 They assisted with the closure and transition of many posts throughout Helmand province.
 During spring and summer, coalition and Afghan forces cleared large areas of insurgent forces as part of Operation JAWS.

-Today, the 1st Marine Division continues to support overseas combat operations by providing fully trained units and personnel in support of on-going Operation INHERENT RESOLVE/Operation FREEDOM SENTINEL, Marine Expeditionary Units, and Unit Deployment Program requirements.
+Today, the 1st Marine Division continues to support overseas combat operations by providing fully trained units and personnel in support of Marine Rotational Force - Darwin, Marine Expeditionary Units, and Unit Deployment Program requirements.